danielbutts/donut-store-site/readme.md

 ## Requirements

-All of the project requirements are kept on this [public Trello Board](https://trello.com/b/EGiwONfD/g48-donut-dynasty-full-stack-project) which you can duplicate.
+Project requirements are kept on this [public Trello Board](https://trello.com/b/EGiwONfD/g48-donut-dynasty-full-stack-project) which you can duplicate.
 To copy it, click the *Show Menu* button on the top right, then click *More*, and finally *Copy Board*.

+In addition, you should:

+1. Create an ERD with a tool like [draw.io](https://draw.io) and include the image in your final repository

+1. Deploy your site

 ## Mockups